 485-499: Advanced material

-For a student to be considered for honors in Mathematics or in Applied Mathematics the student must achieve a 3.3 GPA in the respective major; in order for the student to be considered for high honors, a 3.7 GPA in the major is required.
+To be considered for honors in Mathematics or in Applied Mathematics, a student must achieve a 3.3 GPA in the respective major.
+In order to be considered for high honors, a 3.7 GPA in the major is required.
 For both honors and high honors, completion of a course numbered 440 or above that is not a research seminar is required.

 As a reminder to the student writing theses for two different departments: Colgate's Honor Code states that substantial portions of the same academic work may not be submitted for credit or honors more than once without the permission of the instructor(s).

 The Allen First-Year Mathematical Prize — awarded for excellence in mathematical work on the basis of scores attained on the first year prize exam covering material from Math 161 and 162.

 The Osborne Mathematics Prizes — established in honor of Professor Lucien M. Osborne, Class of 1847, awarded on the basis of the score attained by the student on an exam covering the content from the 300-level courses required for their major.

 The Sisson Mathematics Prizes — established in honor of Eugene Pardon Sisson, a teacher of mathematics in the academy 1873–1912, awarded to a student who maintains a high average in one or more 200-level mathematics courses.

 Students should review the MATH 161, MATH 162, and MATH 163 course descriptions for information on topics and prerequisites, or consult with a department faculty member.
 In general, students are encouraged to enroll in a higher-level course.
 Students may drop back from MATH 162 to MATH 161 within the first three weeks, subject to available space in an acceptable MATH 161 section.